Asharzama/listed-fans/README.md

 # Getting Started with Create React App
 ## Created with the help of ReactJs and Tailwind css.
+## Note :
-## To sign in just give correct email format and put some value in password field to navigate to dashboard.
+* To sign in just give correct email format and put some value in password field to navigate to dashboard.
+* Please refresh the page while changing the size of screen to refresh the graph size.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts